kkabell/frames/README.md

     <script type="text/javascript" src="//ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js"></script>
     <script type="text/javascript" src="/files/frames.js"></script>

-If you are using other JavaScript libraries or frameworks that utilizes $ as a function or variable name (like Prototype that currently is default on a 23 Video site), be sure to relinquish jQuery's control of this variable by calling `jQuery.noConflict()` after importing jQuery:
+If you are using other JavaScript libraries or frameworks that utilize `$` as a function or variable name (like Prototype that currently is imported by default on 23 Video websites), be sure to relinquish jQuery's control of this variable by calling `jQuery.noConflict()` after importing jQuery:

     <script type="text/javascript" src="//ajax.googleapis.com/ajax/libs/jquery/1.8.0/jquery.min.js"></script>
     <script type="text/javascript">